 18. Make ‘wishes and dreams‘ jar.

 19. Buy chalk and write yourself positive chalk messages leading up to your front door.

 20. Leave positive Post It Note sayings wherever you go to inspire others.

-In order to survive setbacks and difficult circumstances that seem beyond your control is to do something with their emotional residue.
+To survive setbacks and difficult circumstances that seem beyond your control is to do something with their emotional residue.
 Creativity frees the mind from emotional chains and allows you to be in the moment–far from pain and regret–to the place where your dreams live.